Frost Mage DPS Easy Mode — Dragonflight 10.0.7

 - Cast Ice Lance to spend your Fingers of Frost charges, or twice directly after casting a Flurry.

-- Cast Blizzard when there are 2+ targets to help your AoE damage.
+- Cast Shifting Power when there are 2+ targets in range to help your AoE damage.

-- Cast Frostbolt as a filler, and to generate Fingers of Frost and Brain Freeze.
+- Cast Frostbolt as a filler, and generate Fingers of Frost and Brain Freeze.